RitikRaushan95/CALCULATOR.C/README.md

 # Calculator.c
-Created a responsive Calculator using HTML CSS and JS.
-Access it at https://ritikraushan95.github.io/Calculator.c/
+Task 3: Calculator using HTML CSS and JS. @CodSoft Access it at https://ritikraushan95.github.io/Calculator.c/